pseifer/shar/README.md

 ./shar --repl
 ```

-Start a REPL session, loading axioms from ```resources/kb.shar```:
+Start a REPL session, loading axioms from ```resources/kb.shar```.

 ```sh
 ./shar --repl resources/kb.shar
 ```

 Run a script file (without starting a REPL) and possibly produce output (running commands in the script, if any).
-Return, as exit code, the result of the final entailment or satisfiability test, if any:
+Return, as exit code, the result of the final entailment or satisfiability test, if any.

 ```sh
 ./shar resources/example.shar
 ```

-Load axioms from a file but supress any output; terminate with exit code depending on the entailment of the supplied axiom:
+Load axioms from a file but supress any output; terminate with exit code depending on the entailment of the supplied axiom.

 ```sh
 ./shar --silent resources/kb.shar --entails ":NiceChild ⊑ ∃:knows.:Agent"
 ```

-Start a REPL session, loading the [Wine](https://www.w3.org/TR/owl-guide/wine.rdf) ontology and an appropriate default prefix, defined in SPARQL syntax in the file [wine.prefix](resources/wine.prefix):
+Start a REPL session, loading the [Wine](https://www.w3.org/TR/owl-guide/wine.rdf) ontology and an appropriate default prefix, defined in SPARQL syntax in the file [wine.prefix](resources/wine.prefix).

 ```sh
 ./shar --owl "https://www.w3.org/TR/owl-guide/wine.rdf" --prefixes resources/wine.prefix